Ouxsoft/LuckByDice/README.md

 ## About
 LuckByDice is a PHP library for simulating dice rolls written in PHP.
-In addition to being able to emulate standard dice rolls from dice notation, the can also emulate luck.
+In addition to being able to emulate standard dice rolls from dice notation, it can also emulate luck.

 Rolls using luck have a natural ebb and flow to roll outcomes.
 They are well suited for use with character luck stat which may feature unnatural modification.